Machine Learning: What is It and what are Its Features?

 Machine Learning vs Deep Learning

-As with AI, machine learning vs deep learning is a faulty comparison, as the latter is an integral part of the former.
-To put it simply, deep learning performs multiple stages of complex data analysis before delivering end results.
+As with AI, machine learning vs. deep learning is a faulty comparison, as the latter is an integral part of the former.
+Deep learning methods are based on artificial neural networks that are inspired by the structure and functions of the brain.
+They include deep neural networks, convolutional neural networks, recurrent neural networks and other architectures.
+Deep learning performs multiple stages of complex data analysis before delivering end results, and can extract higher-level features from the raw data.

 How WorkFusion Uses Machine Learning